liesnikov/extensible-elaborator/paper/main.md

 ## Unification ##

-We implement a system that is very close to the system implemented by @abelHigherOrderDynamicPattern2011 with the exception that every function call in the simplification procedure is now a raised constraint.
+We implement a system that is close to the system described by @abelHigherOrderDynamicPattern2011 with the exception that every function call in the simplification procedure is now a raised constraint.

 For example, the "decomposition of functions" [@abelHigherOrderDynamicPattern2011, fig. 2] rule is translated to the following implementation: